mf-sarafyan/kob/content/1 Keepers' Compendium/Rules/Downtime/Bastions - Business Facilities.md

 - _**Order: Craft.**_ Choose 6 tools when you build this facility; you can craft items requiring those tools.
 - ***Order: Craft.*** (Requires level 9): You hirelings can make common/uncommon items with the tools available to your workshop.
 - **Boon: Inspired Creativity.** After spending an entire Short Rest in your Workshop, you gain Heroic Inspiration.
 You can't gain this benefit again until you finish a Long Rest.

-> **Upgrade**.
+- **Upgrade**.
+This facility starts with 2 hirelings.
 You can Upgrade your Workshop to a Grand Workshop by spending 2,000 GP.
 If you do so, the Workshop gains two additional hirelings and three additional Artisan's Tools (chosen from the list above).

 ## Level 9